 - High-stressed people may see lower strength gains than those who are low-stressed.

 - Stress can hurt short-term muscular recovery from lifting weights.

 First and foremost, you should talk to a professional.
 The Anxiety and Depression Association of America has great resources to guide you in finding the help you need.

-Use stress-relief activities that do not involve eating.
+Use stress-relieving activities that don’t involve eating

 Many of us turn to food when stressed out.

 According to the American Psychological Association, 33% of adults who report overeating do so because it distracts them from stress.
-While 34% of those who overeat to cope with stress say this has become a habit.
+While 34% of those who overeat to cope with stress say, this has become a habit.